JayaAnim/cpp_http_server/README.md

 Another added functionality is that anytime a GET request to a path (for example - ```/dir1/dir2/file.html```) is made, if the URL path is a valid relative path to an existing file inside the project1 directory, that file will be served to the user.
 This means that paths such as ```/img.png``` are valid and will display the image only.
 The server handles the headers automatically for all file types.

 ## Error-Handling
-If a user navigates to an invalid path the server will respond with a not found page (404.html), which will notify the user that the path is invalid.
-This page will also have a link to easily navigate back to the home page (/).
+If a user navigates to an invalid path the server will respond with a 404 Not Found response, which will notify the user that the path is invalid.

 The only time the server will halt itself completely is on during start-up if the function ```bind```, ```listen``` or ```socket``` (for the server file descriptor) fail.
 This is because the server needs a clean start up to avoid errors, if a client connection gives errors the server will not shut down, it will simply close the connection and wait for the next client.